vlait/2.11BSD-swreg-ioctl/README.md

 Apologies for the mindflow comments, wanted to get something out before dec rush.. do not trust anything you read or anything you see on the disk image.

+None of these are meant to be suggestions for 2.11BSD additions but PiDP11 users might find them ... useful .. or something :)

 source diffs for all 3 inside the disk image, will upload when i can.
 ** tar files contain the patches and examples if you want to test just one approach.